bitlabstudio/django-review/README.rst

 ++++++++++++++++++++++++++

 Custom function to check the user's permission.
-Use a function and note that the user is the only parameter.
+Use a function and note that the user and the reviewed item are only parameters.

 .. code-block:: python